komali2/blog/content/posts/raw.md

 True to their timeliness warning, they didn't open the doors until the exact minute of our reservation, leaving us standing around in the rain for a bit, which was a bummer because the first thing you see when you walk in is the most fantastic bar I've ever encountered:

 {{< figure src="/images/uploads/20221006_222039.jpg" alt="View from our table across the restaurant towards the front entrance, featuring the massive bar" caption="The restaurant as seen from our table.
 The bar is on the left in the back of the picture." >}}

+They had a couple of these massive wood structures, all humongous, all smelling like tea trees.
+One wrapped around the two group tables and sort of separated us from the rest of the restaurant:

+{{< figure src="/images/uploads/20221006_180353.jpg" alt="The wraparound secondary bar thing." caption="undefined" >}}